Chiefs sign running back Ronald Jones

 Jones will team up with Clyde Edwards-Helaire to give Patrick Mahomes multiple runners who are able to make big plays when is needed.

-However, the main thing for Jones is consistency as he struggled in Tampa when it came to pass protection and third-down situations.
+Despite his stats, the 2018 second-round pick struggled in Tampa in pass protection and third-down situations.

+The Chiefs will look to help improve that aspect of his game.